 Difference Between Equity and Assets

-Equity is obtained by subtracting liabilities from assets be it owner’s equity or shareholder’s equity.
-Assets are defined as those which help the business manufacture and generate operating revenues.
+Equity is obtained by subtracting liabilities from assets, be it owner’s equity or shareholder’s equity.
+Assets are defined as those who help the business manufacture and generate operating revenues.

 What is Equity?